Plastic material with recycled content

 This material is made from plastic waste that is incorporated into virgin resins and maintains the same quality as the latter, ensuring the consistency of the material and its functionality for the final application.
 With this new range of products, we are extending our commitment to the circular economy and our value chain, marketing innovative and more sustainable solutions.

-With our Repsol Reciclex® range, we manufacture high-quality plastic raw materials that incorporate a percentage of post-consumer plastic, which is plastic that has finished its useful life and would otherwise end up in landfill.
+With our Repsol Reciclex® range, we manufacture high-quality plastic raw materials that incorporate a percentage of post-consumer plastic, which is plastic that has finished its useful life and would otherwise end up in a landfill.

 These raw materials could be used for different final applications, for example:

 The process begins with the collection of plastic waste, or waste that has reached the end of its useful life, which is then mechanically recycled in a physical process in which the plastic is separated and ground to then be reincorporated into processes at our industrial facilties.
 The result is the production of new plastic materials that maintain both the properties of virgin raw materials and their functionality, which is required for final applications like containers, automobiles, outdoor furniture, and more.